What To Plant-What To Do!

 An Idea To Try This Fall-Purple

-If you love to decorate for fall; Halloween, and Thanksgiving but are moving away from orange everywhere, try purple!
+If you love to decorate for fall; Halloween, and Thanksgiving but you are moving away from using orange everywhere, try purple!
 It gives you a sense of autumn but it feels new.
 It also allows you to blend in the pink shades if that is your inclination but is accented brilliantly by orange too!

 As I look around town, our most inventive gardeners are adding purple shades to the garden.
 Mona Lavender, Persian Shield (to the left), purple Salvia, and for the pollinators, purple Penta.